 Conflict typically stresses and strains relationships.
 When disappointments, offenses, or unmet expectations pile up, our relationships with other people can be damaged or even destroyed.
 Worse yet, the bitterness and unforgiveness triggered by prolonged conflict grieves the Lord and injures our relationship with him (Isa.
 59:1-2; Eph.
 4:30-31).

 Peacemaking is how we seek to resolve our differences and restore our relationships with God and one another.
-To put it in terms of the RW paradigm, peacemaking is how we reach out to people who have slipped outside the circle of relational wisdom and pull them back inside so they can enjoy healthy relationships with God and those around them.
+To put it in terms of the RW paradigm, peacemaking is what God calls us to do when we (or other people) have slipped outside the circle of relational wisdom and need to resolve difference and restore healthy relationships with God and one each other.

 The Peacemaker: A Biblical Guide to Resolving Personal Conflict (© 2004 by Ken Sande), which has sold over 500,000 copies in seventeen languages, describes many of the key peacemaking principles God has given to us through Scripture.
 These principles, which are summarized below, are special applications of the six primary elements of relational wisdom.
 As you study them, you will notice the following correlations.

 Both peacemaking and relational wisdom promote a fundamental transformation of character and lifestyle as people learn to live and breathe the gospel during every human interaction.

 While each system has both proactive and reactive components, they differ in their primary focus.
 Peacemaking focuses mainly on resolving conflict and reconciling broken relationships.
 Relational wisdom focuses mainly on preventing conflict by building healthy, empathetic relationships.

 For example, if you wake up in the morning and do not realize that you are in an irritable mood, or that your spouse is depressed, or that a co-worker feels slighted, there’s a good chance offenses are going to occur and you’ll need to do peacemaking before the day is over.